K-gultom/Project_CRUD/README.md

 # Project_CRUD
 This is my last project when i'm in third semester.
-I hope my code can give many contributes to your project.
+I hope this code can modify by your creation.

 I'm not much know how to set up this repository, because i'm newcomer, i wish i can better in next time to handle this repository.
 And "FYI" this code i write in java programming language, and i'm still not expert on java,